African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 Check out our new Digital Photography Safari Workshops

-On this page, James offers his personal advice and ideas for anyone wanting to come home with the best possible images (digital, film and video) of their African safari...
+On this page, James offers his personal advice and ideas for anyone wanting to come home with the best possible images from their wildlife adventure.

 BASIC EQUIPMENT

-Nikon SLR cameraCamera: I strongly encourage anyone interested in taking quality wildlife images on your African safari to invest in a digital SLR (single lens reflex) camera.
-I do not recommend point-and-shoot cameras as a primary camera for a safari, but having one in your pocket throughout any type of travel, including a safari, is a great for those times when carrying your SLR is not practical.
-That said, many of the new "all-in-one" (ie, no removable lens) digital cameras will get you some excellent shots, as the animals are often within close enough range of the vehicle for these cameras to capture good images.
+Nikon SLR cameraCamera: I strongly encourage anyone interested in taking quality wildlife or landscape images on a wildlife or nature travel adventure to invest in a digital SLR (single lens reflex) camera.
+I do not recommend point-and-shoot cameras as a primary camera for a photo adventure, but having a small, less expensive camera in your pocket throughout any type of travel, is a good idea for those times when carrying your SLR is not practical.
+Moreover, many of the new “all-in-one” (ie, no removable lens) digital cameras have ever-improving zoom lenses and sensors allowing these cameras to capture superb images.

 GO TO PAGE 2